alshedivat/al-folio/_pages/log.md

 </details>
   <details>
   <summary markdown="span"> March 9, 10 and 11 </summary>
   Corrected mistakes in my assignment, almost finished the Math 597 assignment due next week.
 Read part of Rishi Sonthalia's TreeRep paper.
 Love how they're leveraging the finite combinatorial possiblities in a tree stemming from Gromov products!
 Will finish this over the weekend.
 Read a bulk of chapter 1 of the AJKS RL theory book, finished chapter 4 of Sutton/Barto and went through some of chapter 5.
-Glanced at Chen and Poor's paper on learning mixture's of linear dynamical systems sample efficiently, which seems like a fun problem!
+Glanced at Chen and Poor's paper on learning mixtures of linear dynamical systems sample efficiently, which seems like a fun problem!
 </details>
 </details>
 </details>